Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 7,948 Shares of Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the firm’s stock in a transaction dated Friday, March 28th.
-The stock was sold at an average price of $216.63, for a total transaction of $1,721,775.24.
-Following the completion of the transaction, the chief executive officer now owns 7,948 shares of the company’s stock, valued at approximately $1,721,775.24.
-The trade was a 50.00 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the stock in a transaction dated Monday, March 31st.
+The stock was sold at an average price of $209.73, for a total value of $1,666,934.04.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.

 Michael Cannon-Brookes also recently made the following trade(s):